 If I was coming out of college with a photography degree, which was my first degree, I would want to be aware of the business opportunities that were available to me from working as a paid intern, paid photographers assistant, taking a job as a photographer or working for myself.
-I would research the quantity of job opportunities available and how much they pay.
+I would research the number of job opportunities available and how much they pay.

-When I went to college, tuition was relatively inexpensive to today’s costs and now financial issues are more important with many students going into great debt.
+When I went to college, tuition was relatively inexpensive to today’s costs, and now financial issues are more important with many students going into great debt.

-I probably would have asked the art departments heads, how many people in the photography program are working full time in the photography field that graduated from the program over the last five years.
+I probably would have asked the art department heads, how many people in the photography program are working full time in the photography field that graduated from the program over the last five years.
 They may not know this, but I feel this is important information you should research.
 The average college graduate working in a field related to their degree is less than 1/3.
-I would suspect that most art graduates have even a lower percent of working full time in their fields.
+I would suspect that most art graduates have even a lower percentage of working full time in their fields.

-I do not want to sound so down on the art industry, but with college being so expensive now I wonder if an art degree major of any kind is worth it in practical sense.
+I do not want to sound so down on the art industry, but with college being so expensive now I wonder if an art degree major of any kind is worth it in a practical sense.